 '''

 setMode(Mode) -> ok

 Types:

 Mode = wx:wx_enum()

+Specify how wxWidgets will send

+the events.

 '''

 Specify how wxWidgets will send update events: to all windows, or only to those which specify that they will process the events.

 '''

 setText(This, Text) -> ok

 Types:

 This = wxUpdateUIEvent()

 Text = unicode:chardata()

 Sets the text for this UI element.